bluefission/epidemic/README.md

 #### Goals

 This project began around the third month of the spread of Novel Corono Virus (Covid-19) in late Februrary of 2020.
 The initial goals was to find a way to contribute to the science of tracking the spread and nature of the virus.
 The reason I thought of this is the apparent weirdness of the covid-19 incubation period.
-It seemed if we could track first instances of symptoms, length of infection, and recovery time then we could find the data points to do intelligent quarantine and on-premise preemptive care.
+It seemed if we could track first instances of symptoms, length of infection, and recovery time then we could find the data points to do intelligent quarantine and on-premise preemptive care based on [agreed upon criteria](ecdc.europa.eu/en/case-definition-and-european-surveillance-human-infection-novel-coronavirus-2019-ncov).
 Between H1N1, Zika, SARS, Ebola, whooping cough, etc, there have been several mild to major outbreaks over the past decades and I've never seen a central platform for telemedicine based live vector updates.

 I wanted to track symptoms, confirmed cases, risk, and aid scientists with sanitized live data like the [John Hopkins live feed](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6) and [other visualizations](http://www.cidrap.umn.edu/covid-19/maps-visuals) but with real time predictions based on symptom cases.
 I knew it had to be open source and transparent data to meet those goals.